FluxML/Flux.jl/docs/src/data/image_layouts.md

 # Handling different image layouts

+!!! tip
-> The contents here are specific for images but similar reasoning can be applied to other data.
+    The contents here are specific for images but similar reasoning can be applied to other data.

-When using Flux to do image processing and computer vision tasks, there are often a few different data layouts you'll meet before passing your data into a network.
+When using Flux to do image processing and computer vision tasks, there are often a few different data layouts you'll encounter before passing your data into a network.
 For example, if you are trying to represent 64 2-dimensional RGB images of size 32x32, you could possibly store them using any of the following formats: